 During March 1999 the Company completed a merger with Lightera Networks, Inc. ("Lightera") a U.S. company headquartered in Cupertino, California.
-The transaction constituted a tax-free reorganization and has been accounted for as a pooling of interest under Accounting Principles Board Opinion No. 16.
+The transaction constituted a tax-free reorganization and has been accounted for as a pooling of interests under Accounting Principles Board Opinion No. 16.
 Accordingly, all prior period consolidated financial statements presented have been restated to include the combined results of operations, financial position and cash flows of Lightera as though it had been a part of CIENA.

-The Company has ten wholly owned U.S. and international subsidiaries which have been consolidated in the accompanying financial statements.
 During the fiscal year ended October 31, 1998, the Company completed a merger with ATI Telecom International Ltd., ("Alta").
 The merger constituted a tax-free reorganization and has been accounted for as a pooling of interests under Accounting Principles Board Opinion No. 16.
 Accordingly, all prior period consolidated financial statements presented have been restated to include the combined results of operations, financial position and cash flows of Alta as though it had been a part of CIENA.
-The accompanying consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
+The Company has ten wholly owned U.S. and international subsidiaries which have been consolidated in the accompanying financial statements.
+The accompanying supplemental consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 All material intercompany accounts and transactions have been eliminated in consolidation.
 See Note 2.